TerryLoc/sell_ur_stuff/business_plan.md

 ### Business Plan for Sell Your Stuff

 #### 1. Executive Summary
 Dia duit!
 Welcome to **Sell Your Stuff**, an Irish online marketplace where folks can buy and sell second-hand treasures—think preloved jumpers, vintage teapots, or that guitar you swore you’d learn to play!
-Built with Django for a rock-solid foundation this platform is all about bringing people together to share and save, sustainability.
+Built with Django for a rock-solid foundation this platform is all about bringing people together to share and save.
 I’m pouring my heart into this because I believe in the magic of giving items a second life while putting a few extra euros in your pocket.
 We’re starting in Ireland, but I dream of taking this craic global!
 We’ll need €12,000 to get the ball rolling—covering development, marketing, and hosting on Heroku.
 We’ll make money through small transaction fees and premium features, all while building a community that’s as warm as a cuppa on a rainy day.

 #### 2. Company Description
 - **Business Name**: Sell Your Stuff
 - **Mission**: To create a fun, Irish online space where anyone can buy and sell second-hand goodies, making sustainability a joy and community the heart of it all.
 - **Vision**: To be Ireland’s go-to spot for second-hand treasures, spreading the love of reusing and connecting people worldwide.
 - **Legal Structure**: Starting as a sole trader in Ireland, with plans to become a limited company as we grow.
-- **Location**: We’re 100% online, hosted on Heroku with Cloudinary for our photos.
+- **Location**: We’re 100% online, hosted on Heroku.
 I’m running this from my little corner of Ireland, with a laptop and a dream!
 - **Founder**: [Your Name], a proud Irish developer who’s mad about coding (Django is my jam!), sustainability, and building something that makes people smile.
 This project is my heart and soul—I want to make a difference, one preloved item at a time.

 #### 3. Market Analysis